joelouthan/theologic.us/content/posts/prayers/2020-06-17-daily_prayers.md

 **God, who am I and what is my purpose?**

 **Spirit of the Living God, awaken my heart to fall in love again and again**

+God i don’t know what you want me to do or called me to do.
+I’m still sorting that out.
+But you have given me so much grace.
+Thank you for where you gave me now.

 1. **Our relationship with the truth** - *Is there absolute truth or is there just my truth that I have to seek out?* - Where have I pieced together my own truth?
 2. **Suspicion of all authority** - *Is all authority corrupted?
 Is the authority of Jesus corrupted?*